-During her lengthy career, Norman has performed throughout the world, including Russia and South America as well as many European countries.
+During her lengthy career, Norman performed throughout the world, including Russia and South America as well as many European countries.
 She debuted at the Metropolitan Opera in New York in 1983.
-Although a Democrat, she accepted the invitation to sing at the inauguration of President Reagan in 1985, singing the folk song “Simple Gifts.”
+Although a Democrat, she accepted the invitation to sing at the inauguration of President Ronald Reagan in 1985, singing the folk song “Simple Gifts.”
 She was chosen to sing at the “Tribute of Light” memorial ceremony in New York City in honor of those who died in the World Trade Center on September 11, 2001.

 Norman received numerous honorary doctorates and was the recipient of the Kennedy Center Honor in 1997.
 Her vibrant, emotion-filled singing and commanding stage presence, as well as her reputation for an intellectual grasp of the music she sings, earned her world-wide acclaim.

 Jessye Norman died of complications from a 2015 spinal cord injury on September 30, 2019, at Mt.
 Sinai St. Luke’s Hospital in New York City.
 She was 74 years old.